Rose Hip Rose

 Rose Hip Rose is a Japanese manga series written and illustrated by Tooru Fujisawa.
-It was serialized in Kodansha's Young Magazine Uppers from 2002 until the discontinuation of the magazine in October 2004.
-The story would continue with the new name Magnum Rose Hip on the page of Shōnen Magazine.
+It was serialized in Kodansha's Young Magazine Uppers from 2002 until its discontinuation in October 2004.
+The story would continue with the new name, Magnum Rose Hip, on the page of Shōnen Magazine.
 A prequel to the series, Rose Hip Zero, was published in 2005–2006.
-Rose Hip Rose first volume was released in English by Tokyopop on March 12, 2008, after Rose Hip Zero has been published.
+Rose Hip Rose's first volume was released in English by Tokyopop on March 12, 2008, after Rose Hip Zero had been published.

-The series primarily deals with Kasumi Asakura, a.k.a.
+The series primarily follows Kasumi Asakura, a.k.a.
 Rose Hip.
-An amnesiac teenage high school girl, she blends in with the local high school population while fighting off criminals and terrorists with her amazing skills in both martial arts and firearms.
+An amnesiac teenage high school girl, she blends in with the local high school population while fighting off criminals and terrorists with her amazing martial arts and firearms skills.

 Plot

 The manga tells the story of a high school kid named Shouhei Aiba, who mysteriously bumped into a nerdy high school female named Kasumi Asakura.
-At first, Shouhei thinks that Kasumi was being strange for her acrobatic skills and her ability to tell different people from the crowd.
+At first, Shouhei thinks that Kasumi was being strange for her acrobatic skills and ability to tell different people from the crowd.

 Later on, Shouhei discovers that Kasumi is actually an anti-terrorist specialist named Rose Hip.
 Rose Hip, lately, was ordered to engage a right-wing terrorist group led by a man whose codename is Goat.
-The two soon get wind of his plot to overthrow the elected Japanese government by taking hostages at the Tokyo Metropolitan Government Building and destroy it with explosives.
+The two soon get wind of his plot to overthrow the elected Japanese government by taking hostages at the Tokyo Metropolitan Government Building and destroying it with explosives.